nan0s7/nfancurve/README.md

 - **v7** around 5h: 0:03.22 CPU time
 - **v10** around 5h: 0:02.42 CPU time

 I ended up catching the command I use to get the current temperature in action and these are the stats: 0:00.06 CPU time.
-I will say this is again quite inaccurate at this scale, and on other times I've caught the process I've seen the statistics vary by a small bit.
+I will say this is again quite inaccurate at this scale, and on other times I've caught the command I've seen the statistics vary by a small bit.
 My current CPU for measuring these stats is an i7 6700K @ 4.5GHz.

 **TODO:**
 - ~~add more error checking when getting the current GPU temperature~~